-Click the Fault Management button to view and configure the Fault Management (FM) of the current MEP Instance.
+This page lets you view and configure the Fault Management (FM) of the current MEP Instance.
 Note that after a system reboot, the MEP PM and FM become disabled.

 The parameters are described in the following sections.

 Loop Back

 Loop Back based on transmitting/receiving LBM/LBR PDU can be enabled or disabled.
 Loop Back is automatically disabled when all 'To Send' LBM PDUs have been transmitted - waiting 5 seconds for all LBR from the end.